pouchdb/pouchdb/docs/custom.md

 {% include anchor.html class="h2" title="Utilities" hash="utilities" %}

 These utilities are intended only for advanced users of PouchDB, such as third-party plugin authors.
-Formerly many of them were exposed via the `extras/` API, which is now deprecated.
+Formerly, many of them were exposed via the `extras/` API, which is now deprecated.

-Most of these are internal, and the APIs are not throoughly documented.
+Most of these are internal, and the APIs are not thoroughly documented.
 You will most likely need to read the source code to understand how they work.

 {% include alert/start.html variant="warning"%}
 {% markdown %}

-**Warning: you are entering a semver-free zone.**
+**Warning:** you are entering a semver-free zone.

 In contrast to the presets and plugins listed above, **none of the following packages follow semver**.
 Their versions are pinned to PouchDB's, and may change at any time without warning.
-You are strongly recommended to use exact versions when installing these packages.
+You are strongly recommended to **use exact versions** when installing these packages.

 {% endmarkdown %}
 {% include alert/end.html%}